facebookresearch/loop_nest/benchmarks/operator-benchmarks/README.md

 TODO:
 * Halide needs to use Buffer not ImageParam (which is slower)
-* Halide should be built with LLVM assertions turned off
 * remaining operators
 * oneDNN
 * Halide should use autotuning